KelvinMsft/DeviceMon/README.md

   * SPI Controller Interface
   * Intel ME Controller Interface
   * xHCI (USB3) Controller Interface
+  * etc... more device are coming soon...

- Moreover, Except for the malware behavior capturing, DeviceMon is also a good helper for analysis device driver protocol. :)
+Except for the malware behavior capturing, DeviceMon is also a good helper for analysis device driver protocol. :)

 Request for more device monitoring is welcome. please feel free to contact via kelvin.chan@microsoft.com